ryanhellyer/unique-headers/readme.txt

 Adds the ability to use unique custom header images on individual pages, posts or categories or tags.

+This plugin has been actively maintained since 2012 and is used on over 20,000 websites worldwide.

 == Description ==

 = Features =